michaelskyba/rich/README.md

 ## Commands
 - ``rich new <habit name> [streak]`` - create a new habit.
-Streak will be set to "0" by default (no streak yet).
-The last date will be set to yesterday - i.e. the habit is not marked as complete for today.
-If your streak includes today, just submit (streak - 1), and then run ``rich mark <habit name>``.
+The streak will be set to "0" by default (no streak yet).
+The last date will be set to yesterday; the habit is not marked as complete for today.
+If your streak includes today, submit (streak - 1), and then run ``rich mark <habit name>``.
 - ``rich delete <habit name>`` - delete a habit.
-There is no confirmation message.
+There is no confirmation prompt.
 - ``rich mark <habit name> ...`` - mark one more habits as complete for today.
 - ``rich todo`` - list habits that have yet to be completed today.
-- ``rich`` - list all existing habits.
+- ``rich [list]`` - list all existing habits.
 The justification for this feature's existence is that it will also give you the streak number of each habit and sort habits accordingly.

 ## $RICH_HOOK
 rich provides a hook which will run when a habit is being reset.
 Reset means being "reset to zero", so a check will not count as reset if the habit streak is already zero.
-Set ``$RICH_HOOK`` to an executable (the language doesn't matter).
+Set ``$RICH_HOOK`` to an executable (could be any programming language).

 The following arguments will be passed in this order:
 1. full path to habit file
-2. last completion date in YYYY-MM-DD format (e.g. 2021-12-25)
+2. last completion date in YYYY-MM-DD format
 3. streak length before reset
 4. current date in YYYY-MM-DD format

 The purpose of this is extensibility.
 One example is making a graph with gnuplot representing your streak lengths for a habit over time.
 Another example is making a "forgot to mark" system (perhaps you completed a habit yesterday but forgot to mark it so now it has been reset).

-Without a hook, neither of these could not be implemented elegantly: you would have to reimplement rich's late mark detection.
+Without a hook, both of these would be annoying to carry out.
+You would have to reimplement rich's late mark detection or keep backups of ``rich list`` output and check for zeros in the current output.